 The SQL Server IaaS Agent extension (SqlIaasExtension) runs on SQL Server on Azure Virtual Machines (VMs) to automate management and administration tasks.

-The SQL Server IaaS Agent extension provides a number of benefits for SQL Server on Azure VMs:
+The SQL Server IaaS Agent extension allows for integration with the Azure portal, and depending on the management mode, unlocks a number of feature benefits for SQL Server on Azure VMs:

 Feature benefits: The extension unlocks a number of automation feature benefits, such as portal management, license flexibility, automated backup, automated patching and more.
 See Feature benefits later in this article for details.